Insect indicators of abuse or neglect: Elder abuse or neglect

 Elderly abuse is the act of using physical force against an elderly person that causes them physical harm and elderly neglect is the act of not providing for their basic needs.
 In typical elderly abuse cases, victims are generally older widowed women living on fixed incomes.
 The typical abuser is usually a family member such as a spouse or child, but non-relatives such as nursing home attendants can play a part.
 Most instances of abuse and neglect go unreported because the elderly person is too afraid to speak up.

 The usual symptoms of elderly abuse are anything that would be visible such as broken bones, bed sores, cuts, bruises, etc. The symptoms of neglect are harder to put a finger on because they are much less noticeable.
 Signs are lack of food and water, not bathing regularly, wearing the same clothes repetitively, weight loss, withdrawal from social contact, depression, and anxiety.

-Forensic entomologist can use insects to determine the post-mortem interval and whether or not the person was neglected.
-There are several cases where neglect was found to be a major factor in the person’s death.
+Forensic entomologists can use insects to determine the post-mortem interval and whether or not the person was neglected.
+There are several cases where neglect was found to be a major factor in the person's death.

 Case Study 1: An elderly woman was found dead in October 2002 in her apartment in Cologne, Germany.
-The bath room was very dirty with the bath tub full of water and clothing.
-Larvae were found on the body but more importantly dead adults of Muscina stabulans (false stable fly) were found on the floor and on a window sill.
+The bathroom was very dirty with the bathtub full of water and clothing.
+Larvae were found on the body but more importantly, dead adults of Muscina stabulans (false stable fly) were found on the floor and on a windowsill.
 No blowflies could be found but larval tracks could be seen around the body.
-The post mortem interval was estimated to be about three weeks.
-This was strong evidence for neglect because the care giver was supposed to check on the woman every week.
+The post-mortem interval was estimated to be about three weeks.
+This was strong evidence for neglect because the caregiver was supposed to check on the woman every week.

 Case Study 2: An elderly woman was found dead in September 2002 in her apartment in Germany.
 Her foot, which she had wrapped in a plastic bag, was infected with Lucilia sericata (green bottle fly) larvae.
 The woman did not clean her toilet and had placed clothing in it, which encouraged flies.
 The post mortem interval was estimated to be about two days.
 The maggots were estimated to be about 4 days old.
 It was found that the maggots had been feeding on her foot for a week while she was still alive.

 Case Study 3: An elderly woman was found dead in March 2002 in her apartment in Germany.
 Several insects were found on the body: larval Fannia canicularis (lesser house fly), larval Muscina stabulans (false stable fly), and adult Dermestes lardarius (larder beetle).
 Fannia are drawn to feces and urine, and their presence is strong evidence of neglect.
 The woman probably had not changed clothes or bathed in some time.
 She had developed pressure spots where her head had been resting on her chest for long periods of time.
 If she had been taken care of, the caregiver would have noticed these wounds.